-Separating your business expenses can avoid problems related to untangling business and personal finances at tax time.
-Having separate accounts allows for clear documentation of business expenses, which is essential when you’re claiming business tax credits and deductions.
+Separating your business expenses means you won’t have to untangle your business and personal finances at tax time.
+Having separate accounts allows for clear documentation of business expenses—definitely a game-changer when you’re claiming business tax credits and deductions.

-Being prepared with organized records of your business expenses streamlines the process of completing your tax returns and improves accuracy.
+Being prepared with organized records of your business expenses makes the process of completing your tax returns much simpler and also improves accuracy.
 Consult your tax advisor with any questions you have about filing business or personal taxes.

 You can enjoy the benefits of maintaining separate business and personal accounts along with the ease of managing all your accounts under one roof.
 At Navy Federal Credit Union, we’re here to help you find solutions for managing your personal and business accounts.
 Visit our Business Solutions Education Center for more insights and resources for business owners.